 Guidelines for Churches with Members in Discernment – Does any of this sound familiar: “What does it mean for a church to vote to receive a person as a Member in Discernment?”
 “What is the role of the local church in their member’s discernment process after the official letter?”
 “Help!
 We have a member who just decided that they want to go in care/discernment/whatever and I have no idea what happens now…” If so, then this guide is for you.

 The Role of the Advisor – You’ve been taken in discernment by the Committee on Ministry and assigned to an Authorized Minister with standing in the NCNC UCC who will be your Advisor for the duration of your discernment journey.
 This document briefly outlines the relationship and responsibilities of both the Member in Discernment and the Discernment Advisor.
 If you want to know what is supposed to be in the yearly updates from Advisor to Committee on Ministry, all is revealed in this document.

 Candidates should dress in semi-formal apparel, similar to what you would consider wearing if you were participating in an initial job interview.
 Candidates are encouraged to wear what feels both formal enough for the occasion, and culturally aligned for themselves and their communities of origin.
 Most individuals in the room will dress around business casual.
-Please note: the room we meet in is not air conditioned.

 All applicants must send all the materials for the files before they will be scheduled for an appointment.

 - In Discernment Renewal Checklist

 - All Member’s in Discernment of the NCNC-UCC are required to complete one unit of Clinical Pastoral Education prior to their Ordination Exam.
 For a listing of CPE Centers by location you can refer to this directory.